sadedil/HorizontalPrivilegeEscalationDemo/README.md

 > **Q6**: What are the drawbacks?

 In my experience, the hardest part was the initial implementation phase.
-Working with *C#* code syntax (*Roslyn*) wasn't as easy as I expected, but it becomes more manageable with practice.
+Working with *C#* code syntax (*Roslyn*) wasn't as easy as I expected, but it became more manageable with practice.

 > **Q7**: What about performance?

 Each analyzer you add to your code will consume some *Memory*/*CPU* resources.
 However, if you're dealing with just 1 to 10 analyzers, the impact won't be noticeable to the naked eye.
-It will complete in milliseconds.
+It will be completed in milliseconds.

 > **Q8**: What's next?

 I've primarily focused on addressing *Horizontal Privilege Escalation* in this article.
 Still, if you embrace this approach, you can apply it to prevent a wide range of potential problems proactively.

 Furthermore, there are numerous ready-to-use analyzers out there.
 Some of them are geared towards preventing vulnerabilities, some solely concentrate on formatting your code, while others are designed to enforce the best practices.
 I recommend adding them to your projects and configuring their severity levels (`None`, `Silent`, `Suggestive`, `Warning`, and `Error`) according to your team's needs.
-You can then store these settings in an `.editorconfig` file for consistency among team members.
+You can then store these settings in a `.editorconfig` file for consistency among team members.

-Here are some analyzers you can directly add your project:
+Here are some analyzers you can directly add to your project:

 * [StyleCopAnalyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers)
 * [Roslynator.Analyzers](https://github.com/josefpihrt/roslynator)